On this page

 - Wash off wet contaminant with a rag or disposable paper towel.

-- Launder or dry clean contaminated clothing.
-No special precautions are needed.
+- Launder or dry clean contaminated clothing appropriately.